 Norwich, with all the facilities of a major commercial and thriving cultural center, is a friendly and easy-going place to live, and despite its medieval architecture, the city has a vibrant and youthful outlook.

-Located near England’s southeast coast, it is only 80 miles from London and a few hours fast ferry/train ride from Amsterdam.
+Located near England’s southeast coast, it is only 80 miles from London and a short flight or fast ferry/train ride from Amsterdam.
 The city offers many cultural amenities but is also close to the sea and to wooded parks for those who prefer the beautiful English countryside.

 About the Program